MadameMarine/Cysmu/README.md

 # English Version

-# Cysmu : The music player that looks like you
+# Cysmu : The music player that suits you best

 A completed, light, and fully cuztomizable music player that offers an unique, and innovative and listening experience.